-In 2015, cash was used in operating activities yet was offset by increases in cash from investing and financing activities resulting in an increase in cash of \$786 thousand at the end of 2015.
-Cash used to pay grants and scholarship in 2015 equaled \$13.4 million of which \$10.3 million or 77% were for the Grand Rapids/Itasca County area.
-Repayment of long-term debt totaled payments for \$5.1 million which used in cash financing activities in 2015.
-The Foundation refinanced the outstanding \$3.6 million of variable rate bond principal to a fixed rate bank loan and \$2.5 million fixed rate notes were issued for the building and parking lot expansion project.
-The financing costs for the bonds are an administrative cost and are included in the annual operating budget.
-Proceeds from the sale of investments were greater than the total investments purchased by \$4.4 million, which led to the overall increase in cash.
+In 2016, cash was used in operating and financing activities.
+This was partially offset by increases in cash from investing activities resulting in a decrease in cash of \$2.4 million at the end of 2016.
+Cash used to pay grants and scholarship in 2016 equaled \$13.2 million of which \$10.1 million or 76% were for the Grand Rapids/Itasca County area.
+Financing activities for 2016 included repayment of long-term debt of \$1.8 million.